NorwegianBread/ItemChat/README.md

 ## Isn't There Similiar Mods?

 Well yes.
+This is based off of similiar mods.
 I made this mostly as a convenience to myself and friends on our server but I decided to just share it.
 If you like it, awesome!